How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{O}{ptical flow} is a visual cue defined as the appearance of spatiotemporally varying brightness patterns \cite{Gibson1950}, which can be perceived by both biological vision systems and cameras.
+\IEEEPARstart{O}{ptical flow} is a visual cue defined as the projection of the apparent motion of objects in a scene onto the image plane of a biological vision system or a visual sensor \cite{Gibson1950}.
 This cue is important for the behavior of animals of varying size \cite{Feng2003}, ranging from small flying insects \cite{Borst2010} to humans \cite{Borst2015}, as it allows these animals to estimate their ego-motion and to have a better understanding of the visual scene.
 Optical flow is also important in computer vision and robotics applications for tasks such as object tracking \cite{Kajo2017} and autonomous navigation \cite{de2016monocular}.

-Many algorithms have been introduced to determine optical flow, including correlation-based matching methods \cite{Anandan1989,Singh1991}, frequency-based methods \cite{Heeger1988,Fleet1992}, and differential methods \cite{Horn1981,Lucas1981}.
+Many algorithms have been introduced to determine optical flow \cite{beauchemin1995computation}, including correlation-based matching methods \cite{Anandan1989,Singh1991}, frequency-based methods \cite{Heeger1988,Fleet1992}, and differential methods \cite{Horn1981,Lucas1981}.
 Correlation-based matching methods try to maximize the similarity between different intensity regions across multiple frames.
 Finding the best match then corresponds to finding the shift which maximizes the similarity score.
 Frequency-based methods exploit either the amplitude or phase component of the complex valued response of a Gabor quadrature filter pair \cite{Gabor1945} convolved with an image sequence.
 Lastly, differential methods compute optical flow based on a Taylor expansion of the image signal, subject to the brightness constancy assumption.

 All these methods assume that the brightness of a moving pixel remains constant over time and, when applied locally, are subject to the \textit{aperture problem} \cite{Ullman1979}.
-The true motion of a one-dimensional structure cannot be estimated unambiguously; instead, only the motion component that is normal to this structure can be perceived.
-In functional form, this corresponds to one equation with two unknowns and thus additional constraints are required.
+Only motion components normal to the orientation of an edge in the image can be resolved.

 A global smoothness constraint has been added for differential methods, which assumes that neighboring pixels undergo a similar motion \cite{Horn1981}.
 This has led to \emph{variational} methods that minimize a global energy function consisting of a data and a smoothness term.
 These methods have played a dominant role for many years due to their high performance.
 However, a main drawback is that the iterative minimization of the energy function leads to long computation times.
 Moreover, the brightness constancy assumption is a coarse approximation to reality and thus limits performance \cite{Zimmer2011}.
 Research has focused on extra energy terms to deal with deviations from the brightness constancy assumption and improve the robustness of global smoothness constraints, leading to slow but steady progress.